webclinic017/gotolong/README.md

 #### data/config/gotolong-config.ini (loader)

-Switched this also to DATABASE_URL.
+Switch this also to DATABASE_URL.

 For DB name, user and password

-### Filter Section

-No longer used.

-Switched to Filter Ratio table.

 ## Data Loader